platformsh/platformsh-docs/docs/src/overview/build-deploy.md

 **Validate configuration**: The configuration is checked by validating the shared `.platform` directory (routes and services), as well scanning the repository for all `.platform.app.yaml files` present to validate them individually.

-**Install dependencies**: If you have specified additional dependencies required by your build hook such as Saas, Webpack, or Drupal Console, and have provided valid versions, the dependencies get downloaded downloaded during this step.
+**Install dependencies**: If you have specified additional dependencies required by your build hook such as SaaS, webpack, or Drupal Console, and have provided valid versions, the dependencies get downloaded during this step.

 **Run build flavor commands**: The build runs a series of standard commands based on the build flavor specified in the configuration file.
-It is possible to override this behavior and skipping the step.
+It's possible to override this behavior and skipping the step.

 **Run build hook**: The committed build hook runs in the build container.
-During this time, commands have write access to the file system, but services (including other applications in your cluster) are not yet available.
+During this time, commands have write access to the file system, but services (including other applications in your cluster) aren't yet available.

 **Freeze app container**: Once the previous steps are completed, the file system gets freezed and produce a read-only container image, which is the final build artifact.
 The container configuration for both your application and its underlying services is exclusively based on your configuration files.
 A container has a 1:1 relationship with a Git commit.
-This means that builds are repeatable and that if the system detects that there are not changes for a container, it reuses the existing container image skipping the build step and saving time.
+This means that builds are repeatable and that if the system detects that there aren't changes for a container, it reuses the existing container image skipping the build step and saving time.